 Important aspects of the app for SharePoint architecture and development landscape

 Learn about aspects of the architecture of apps for SharePoint and the model for apps for SharePoint, including the app hosting options, user interface options, deployment system, security system, and lifecycle.
-This article supplements the information in the article Overview of apps for SharePoint.
+This article supplements the information in the article Apps for SharePoint.

 The SharePoint 2013 app model provides the following ways to host the components of an app for SharePoint: